becerra-raul/houseHack/README.md

 ## Guidelines
 - Please use https://prettier.io/ for automatic code formatting
 - See https://github.com/kdsketch/househack/projects/1 for work to be done.
 Tickets at the top are higher priority.
 Each ticket is linked to an issue where you can ask any clarifying questions.
+- For each ticket, submit one or more PRs against main (follow https://guides.github.com/introduction/flow/)

 ## Available Scripts